 The Western Australian Olympic Council (WAOC) was established in 1947, playing a vital role in raising funds to support WA athletes selected to compete in the 1948 Olympic Games in London.

-The WAOC operated on an honorary basis until 1991 when a part-time Secretary-General was appointed and a joint office established with the WA Division of the Australian Commonwealth Games Association.
+The WAOC operated on an honorary basis until 1991 when a part-time Secretary-General was appointed and a joint office established with the WA Division of Commonwealth Games Australia.

 As the peak body for the Olympic Movement in Western Australian and the State Office of the Australian Olympic Committee (AOC), the WAOC manages activities that focus on generating an acceptance of the Olympic Movement and Olympism into our West Australian community, whilst showing support for WA athletes that strive to achieve the ultimate goal of representing Australia with distinction at the world’s most prestigious sports festival, The Olympic Games.